-On September 26, 2014, 19,580 of the warrants included in the table above under the heading "Warrants Previously Granted" were cancelled by our board of directors because these warrants were held by individuals who no longer performed services for us.
-Further, 115,743 of the warrants included in the table above under the heading "Warrants Previously Granted" are unvested and held by individuals who are no longer performing services for the Company and therefore the Company does not believe such warrants will vest.
+As of September 26, 2014, 19,580 of the warrants included in the table above under the heading "Warrants Previously Granted" had been cancelled by our board of directors because these warrants were held by individuals who no longer performed services for us.
+Further, 123,625 of the warrants included in the table above under the heading "Warrants Previously Granted" are unvested and held by individuals who are no longer performing services for the Company and therefore the Company does not believe such warrants will vest.
 Also, 2,168 of the warrants included in the table above under the heading "Warrants Previously Granted" have expired without being exercised.
-Finally, 1,292,462 of the warrants included in the table above under the heading "Warrants Previously Granted" have been exercised and are no longer outstanding.
-As of March 31, 2016 the weighted-average subscription price per share per outstanding warrant is approximately $\notin 11.05$ , or \$12.58 (based on the exchange rate reported by the European Central Bank on March 31, 2016).
+Finally, 1,407,674 of the warrants included in the table above under the heading "Warrants Previously Granted" have been exercised and are no longer outstanding.
+As of December 31, 2016, the weighted-average subscription price per share per outstanding warrant is approximately €13.05, or \$13.76 (based on the exchange rate reported by the European Central Bank on December 31, 2016).
+As of March 15, 2017, the weighted-average subscription price per share per outstanding warrant is approximately €13.19, or \$14.01 (based on the exchange rate reported by the European Central Bank on March 15, 2017).